snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/testing/index.md

 ## Snowplow data - generating a sample

-If you're working with Snowplow data, you can simpy follow the [guide to use Snowplow Micro](/docs/getting-started-with-micro/basic-usage/index.md) to generate test data, using the `--output-tsv` to get the data into a file, as per the [exporting to tsv section](/docs/getting-started-with-micro/basic-usage/index.md#exporting-events-to-tsv).
+If you're working with Snowplow data, you can follow the [guide to use Snowplow Micro](/docs/getting-started-with-micro/basic-usage/index.md) to generate test data, using the `--output-tsv` to get the data into a file, as per the [exporting to tsv section](/docs/getting-started-with-micro/basic-usage/index.md#exporting-events-to-tsv).

 For example, here we're using a file named `data.tsv`: